 Our solution will reduce hospital costs and the overall safety and quality of life for the patients will be improved as LVAD failure and ischemic stroke due to clotting/thrombus formations and embolism can be avoided.
 Mortality, complications; re-hospitalization, hospital controls, and medication will be reduced.

 Inven2 seeks development partners and/or licensees for the technology.

 Researchers at Oslo University Hospital have developed a method with an accelerometer attached to an LVAD.
 Through continuous measurements of vibrations and frequency analysis, the patient is surveilled automatically in real time, greatly improving the diagnosis and evaluation of LVAD complications and function.
-The method has proven to detect thrombus sizes down to 0.1 ml, where there were no changes in the built-in alarm mechanism in the LVAD device based on energy consumption, which is the key parameter in LVAD thrombosis diagnosis today.
+The method has proven to detect thrombus sizes down to 0.1 ml, where there were no changes in the built-in alarm mechanism in the LVAD device based on energy consumption, which is the key parameter in LVAD function monitoring today.
 Our technology can differentiate different thromboembolic events and monitor the hemodynamic status of the patient.

 Continuous and automatic surveillance mitigating severe LVAD events.